The George R. Brown School of Engineering

-Today the school is comprised of nine academic departments and includes seventeen research institutes and centers.
-About 40 percent of Rice undergraduates are engineering majors and more than 50 percent of graduate students are in the School of Engineering.
+Today the school is comprised of nine academic departments, with research that's enriched by seventeen engineering-related¬†institutes and centers.¬†About 37 percent of Rice undergraduates¬†are engineering majors and approximately 34 percent of graduate students are in the School of Engineering.

-Among the 121 engineering faculty are 10 members of the National Academies of Engineering, Science and Medicine.
+Among the 127 engineering faculty are 11 members of the National Academies of Engineering, Science and Medicine.
 Four emeritus faculty are also members.
-Our approximately 1,500 undergraduate and 950 graduate students have easy access to professors in the classroom and also work closely with them in their labs.
+Our approximately 1,500 undergraduate and 950 graduate students have easy access to professors in the classroom and also work closely with them in their labs.¬†

 Departments and centers within the school of engineering take advantage of Houston's role as a center for the energy industry, medical research, space exploration, and the city's growing high-technology sector.
 Several departments have active industrial affiliates programs, and many research projects are undertaken with local companies.
-Students benefit from these relationships through collaborative design and research projects, summer internships, and making contacts for employment before graduation.
+Students benefit from these relationships through collaborative design and research projects, summer internships, and securing post-graduation jobs while they're still in school.¬†